dsccommunity/dsccommunity.org/content/blog/convert-tests-to-pester5-for-dsc-community-repository.md

 For the pattern explained here to work the `Export-ModuleMember` must be removed from the DSC resource code.
 This is an old inheritance that is no longer needed for MOF DSC resources.
-Removing the `Export-ModuleMember` will enable Pester 5 to see common helper functions, that are inside helper modules that are imported into the DSC resource's module scope.
+Removing the `Export-ModuleMember` will enable Pester 5 to see common helper functions that are inside helper modules that are imported into the DSC resource's module scope.

 ### Rules

 Let us go over some rules that we should try to obey.
-These rules is to help to follow the pattern set by Pester 5 and will also help us move away from patterns used in earlier versions of Pester.
+These rules are to help to follow the pattern set by Pester 5 and will also help us move away from patterns used in earlier versions of Pester.
 These rules are meant to optimize Pester discovery and run.
-It also help the tests to be more intuitive, easier to read.
+It also help the tests to be more intuitive and easier to read.

-There might be circumstances where there will be a need to break one or more, but for most tests these should be followed.
+There might be circumstances where there will be a need to break one rule or more, but for most tests these should be followed.
 If a rule needs to be broken then there should be clearly documented in the test code.

 - Code that setup mocks (`Mock`) must only be inside an `It`-block, or inside a `BeforeAll`- or `BeforeEach`-block.